 "I'm so grateful for Grazyna's patient instruction - My son scored over 90% on his grade 6 RCM exam!
 Thank you."Recurring FCMS Client

 The Frederic Chopin Music School (FCMS) is an exclusive music school in Mississauga for both children and adults, located near the corner of The Queensway and Cawthra road.
-Our mission is to nurture students’ intellectual and social development through the study of music, while providing the environment and instruction to reach the highest scholastic merits in music.
+Since 1992, our mission has been to nurture students’ intellectual and social development through the study of music, while providing the environment and instruction to reach the highest scholastic merits in music.
 The FCMS respects the unique needs of students and fosters a creative, interdisciplinary, and empowering space to reach individual goals.
 Our methods are based on the European method of music lessons and instruction, which relies on laying a strong foundation in musical theory, proper hand placement to refine motor skills, as well as developing creativity.

 1. First music lesson is free!

 We provide an initial music lesson for each client that is complimentary.
 This lesson will be conducted by the school director of the music school to assess the skill level of the student.
-This should give the director enough insight to recommend an effective learning plan with an instructor that fits the student’s personality and music style.
+We can then recommend an effective learning plan with an instructor that fits the student’s personality and music style.

-2. We use the old school Classical European method of teaching to prepare for Royal Conservatory Exams.
+2. Classical European method of teaching to prepare for Royal Conservatory Exams.

 This means that we oversee the sculpting of a musician from the ground up.
 Your voice or hands are the tools in your craft, not the instrument.
 Meaning, that proper tuning of your musical tools will ensure their longevity.
 Celine Dion’s voice never failed her due to rigorous vocal instruction – she even sounds great when she has a sore throat!

-FCMS is a music school where instructors are University educated masters in their craft, who would not be caught dead using tablature, “Coles notes”, or other simplification methods.
+FCMS is a music school where instructors are educated masters in their craft, who do not use tablature, “Coles notes”, or other simplification methods.
 There is a reason why Bach, Mozart, Gershwin, Hammerstein, and of course, our personal favourite, Mr. Chopin, will never be forgotten as musical geniuses.

 Want something more modern?